DearingDev/dearingdev.github.io/_posts/2025-04-29-Building-a-Website-with-GitHub-Pages.md

 Let's clone the repository to pull down the files from the template we grabbed earlier.

-> Note: You may want to delete the local repository directory from the earlier example or set this in a different location.
+> Note: You will need to delete the local repository directory from the earlier example or clone this in a different location.

 ```bash
 git clone https://github.com/pwshmode/pwshmode.github.io.git